tlaanemaa/aitopia/theater-core/README.md

 - The Director guides the narrative based on all observed events
 - User input is interpreted and converted into appropriate events

+### Visual Representation
+Characters have visual representations through:
+- Avatars assigned during creation
+- Position in 2D space for spatial relationships
+- Emotional states that can be visualized

+### UI Integration
+The system provides a clean state interface for UI integration:
+- `Play.getState()` returns the current state of all characters
+- Avatar management for consistent visual identity

 ## Usage

 The primary entry point is the `Play` class, which orchestrates the theatrical experience.
 Instantiate it with initial seed events, then use `nextTurn()` and `handleInput()` to progress the narrative.